DE / EN

 The course registration comprises two important steps:

-1. Registration via Portal2 (according to the general deadline, February 6th 2025)
+1. Registration via Portal2 (according to the general deadline, date tbd)

 2. Submission of CV and a short motivational letter (max.
 100 words) that explains why you want to participate.